 Skip to content

-Canajun Finances Home » RESP : You Realize it is only going to cover tuition, right?
+Canajun Finances Home » RESP : Cover Tuition

-I discussed with a writer on Monday my experiences with the entire RESP system.
-I had an epiphany: if I look at the current costs that I know of and the maximum amount that you can put into an RESP, this will only (barely) cover the cost of tuition at your child’s university (at this moment in time).
+I discussed my experiences with the entire RESP system with a writer.
+I had an epiphany.
+When I look at the current costs, the maximum amount you can put into an RESP will only barely cover tuition.
+This is true at your child’s university at this moment in time.

-Suppose you put 2,500 dollars in the RESP every year of your child’s life from birth and get the CESG kick-in of $500 per annum.
-In that case, you will have about $43,000 (assuming no growth in your investments (but also assuming no losses)), taking your child to University at around age 17/18.
+Suppose you contribute 2,500 dollars to the RESP annually from your child’s birth.
+You also receive the CESG kick-in of $500 each year.
+In that case, you will have about $43,000.
+This assumes no growth in your investments but also assumes no losses.
+You will be taking your child to University at around age 17/18.
 You religiously put money in every single year.

-I have pointed out previously that tuition for some schools is running about $4-5,000 a term (4 months) thus about $10K a year or $40,000 for a complete undergraduate degree (assuming only 4 years to complete).
+I have pointed out previously that tuition for some schools is running about $4-5,000 a term (4 months).
+This amounts to about $10K a year.
+Therefore, it totals $40,000 for a complete undergraduate degree, assuming only 4 years to complete.

-This means if you invest wisely and get a little growth, you should be just fine, because you’ll have tuition paid for and even have a little extra for books and such.
+This means if you invest wisely and get a little growth, you should be just fine.
+You’ll have tuition paid for.
+You’ll even have a little extra for books and such.
 So this is good news, isn’t it?

 No, because here are a few of the flaws with the model I just gave you: